erew123/alltalk_tts/README.md

    Finetuning has other installation requirements so please read any instructions in the setup utility and refer back here to this page for detailed instructions.<br><br>
 </details>

-## 🟩 Installation on Text generation web UI
+## 🟩 Manual Installation - As part of Text generation web UI
 On Mac's or if you wish to perform a manual installation, please expand the below.
 <details>
 	<summary>(Click to expand) MANUAL INSTALLATION - Text-Generation-webui</summary><br>